Skip to Main Content

 Tesla (now North American Charging Standard)

 Tesla created a proprietary plug for the charging of their electric vehicles.
 The Tesla plug was initially only available at Tesla charging stations, which meant that drivers with any EV other Tesla needed to charge at another company’s Level 2 or DC fast charging station.
-However, Tesla recently opened its proprietary connector to other manufacturers, and in 2023, several automakers including Ford and General Motors announced that they would offer the newly renamed North American Charging Standard (NACS) plug in upcoming vehicles.

 Share this post